 Grace Wu (she/her/hers) is an associate in the Aboriginal Law Group at Cassels.
-She maintains a broad Aboriginal law practice, advising clients on matters pertaining to Indigenous-Crown relations, Indigenous rights, and administrative law and constitutional law more generally.
+She maintains a broad Aboriginal law practice, advising clients across Canada on matters pertaining to Aboriginal rights, Indigenous-Crown relations, Indigenous self-governance, and project-related environmental and regulatory issues.

 Grace has acted as counsel to Indigenous governing bodies, industry proponents, and public governments, including in the following capacities: